-Chemotherapy is a type of drug treatment that uses chemicals to stop cell growth.
+Chemotherapy is a type of drug treatment that uses chemicals to stop cancer cell growth.
 These chemicals affect any cell in the body that grows rapidly.
 This includes tumour cells but also hair growth cells and bone marrow, among others.

 Chemotherapy is usually administered through an IV directly into the bloodstream.